 A television writer and a high school student unpack laptops at a coffee shop and debate narrative structure.
 A Pulitzer Prize-winning journalist breaks down her technique to an audience of eager young women.
-A high school principal invites a promising student into her office and hands her an application.
 A writer finally gets the cadence of her poem just right and her heart beats a little faster with pride.
 This is Girls Write Now.